Home Report a Problem Pollution Journal Sewers & Drains Farmland

 Who is Involved?

-The Environment Agency are keen to investigate any concerns about river pollution raised by the public.
+The Environment Agency is keen to investigate any concerns about river pollution raised by the public.

 They uniquely have the power to enter private property to investigate, something the water companies cannot do,